richmahn/en_tn/rev/12/intro.md

 Many scholars believe the events of this chapter are both future and past.
 The author may shift between the events without shifting the tense in which he speaks.
 Despite this, John speaks as if these events are about to happen.

-Some translations set apart quotations.
-The ULB and many other English translations indent the lines of 12:10-12, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 12:10-12.

 #### Special concepts in this chapter ####